High-Dimensional Asymptotics of Differentially Private PCA: Related Work

-\paragraph{Spherical Integrals and Spin Glasses.} The Gibbs distribution in \eqref{eq:gibbs-intro} has also been studied in statistical physics and probability theory \cite{kosterlitz1976spherical,guionnet2005fourier,baik2016fluctuations, baik2017fluctuations, baik2021spherical,baik2018ferromagnetic,landon2020fluctuations,guionnet2021asymptotics,husson2025spherical}, where it is referred to as the spherical Sherrington–Kirkpatrick model \citep{kosterlitz1976spherical}, and its normalizing constant is called a spherical integral \citep{guionnet2005fourier}.
+\paragraph{Spherical Integrals and Spin Glasses} The Gibbs distribution in \eqref{eq:gibbs-intro} has also been studied in statistical physics and probability theory \cite{kosterlitz1976spherical,guionnet2005fourier,baik2016fluctuations, baik2017fluctuations, baik2021spherical,baik2018ferromagnetic,landon2020fluctuations,guionnet2021asymptotics,husson2025spherical}, where it is referred to as the spherical Sherrington–Kirkpatrick model \citep{kosterlitz1976spherical}, and its normalizing constant is called a spherical integral \citep{guionnet2005fourier}.
 In particular, our approach to analyzing this Gibbs distribution builds on the work of \citet{guionnet2005fourier}, and a subsequent refinement of their result by \citet{guionnet2021asymptotics} plays an important role in our proofs.
 A series of works \cite{hoff2009simulation,kume2006sampling,kapralov2013differentially,kent2018new,leake2021sampling,kent2004simulation} have also studied the problem of sampling from this Gibbs distribution.
 We have found that the Gibbs sampler developed by \citet{hoff2009simulation} works particularly well in practice, and we use this sampler for all our experimental results.
 Unfortunately, a mixing time bound for this sampler is not known.
 The problem of designing samplers for this Gibbs distribution with polynomial mixing time guarantees has also been investigated \citep{kapralov2013differentially,ge2021efficient,leake2021sampling}.
-Unfortunately, these results are not applicable in our setting, as they either focus on the $k=1$ case \citep{kapralov2013differentially,ge2021efficient} or study a complex analog of the Gibbs distribution \citep{leake2021sampling}, which is supported on $\mathbb{U}(\dim,\rnk)$, the set of complex $ p\times k$ column-orthogonal matrices.
+Unfortunately, these results are not applicable in our setting, as they either focus on the $k=1$ case \citep{kapralov2013differentially,ge2021efficient} or study a complex analog of the Gibbs distribution \citep{leake2021sampling}, which is supported on $\mathbb{U}(\dim,\rnk)$, the set of complex $ p\times k$ column-orthogonal matrices. {\paragraph{Central Limit Theorems for Composition} Our work characterizes the privacy loss of a mechanism by analyzing the asymptotics of the trade-off function associated with it.
+Asymptotics of trade-off functions have also been studied to analyze the overall privacy of the composition of a sequence of $t$ differentially private mechanisms $\rM_1, \rM_2, \dotsc, \rM_t$, where each mechanism takes as input a dataset $\mX$ and a tuning parameter $\tau$. \citet{dong2022gaussian} show that if each mechanism satisfies the differential privacy guarantee of the form:

+for any two neighboring datasets $\mX,\tilde{\mX}$ and any choice of the tuning parameter $\tau$, then the composition of these mechanisms $\rM_1 \circ \rM_2 \circ \dotsb \circ \rM_t$ obtained by using the output of the first $i-1$ mechanism to choose the tuning parameter of the $i$th mechanism satisfies the following overall privacy guarantee: